Gupta says Liberty Steel has adequate financing after Greensill insolvency | Business

-British tycoon Sanjeev Gupta told UK trade unions on Tuesday that his Liberty Steel business had adequate financing after major financial backer Greensill Capital went into administration.
+Liberty Steel has adequate financing to meet its current requirements and is seeking long-term alternatives, its owner Sanjeev Gupta told British trade unions on Tuesday, after major financial backer Greensill Capital went into administration.
+Trade unions had demanded assurances about Liberty, which is Britain's third largest steelmaker with 3,000 workers and part of the Gupta family's GFG Alliance conglomerate, after Greensill Capital filed for insolvency on Monday.

-"We have adequate funding for our current needs while we bridge the gap to refinancing the business," he said in prepared remarks provided by a source close to the meeting.
+The insolvency filing came after Greensill Capital lost insurance coverage for its debt repackaging business.
+It said in its court filing that GFG Alliance, which is its largest client, had started to default on its debts.
+"We have adequate funding for our current needs while we bridge the gap to refinancing the business," Gupta said in prepared remarks provided by a source close to the meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)